Skip to main content

 • Example: A mantel projecting 12 inches requires a minimum of 7.5 inches of clearance minimum

-I’ve installed these fireboxes in a variety of settings, from rustic, reclaimed barn beams in mountain-style homes to sleek, floating shelves in contemporary spaces.
-The matte black interior finish complements both traditional and modern design schemes.
+I've set these under reclaimed barn beams in mountain-style homes and under sleek floating shelves in contemporary rooms.
+The matte black interior works either way, traditional or modern.

 Popular Mantel Configurations: